linuxserver/docker-documentation/general/running-our-containers.md

 ## Running Rootless Containers

-In order to increase the security of your containers, you can run them in a rootless state using podman.
-Podman aims to be a direct drop-in for Docker, supporting most of Docker's features — while bringing a few of its own, namely rootless containers.
+In order to increase the security of your containers, you can run them as an unprivileged user using podman.
+Podman aims to be a direct drop-in for Docker, supporting most of Docker's features — while bringing a few of its own, one such feature being rootless containers.

-Do keep in mind, however, that `docker-compose` is not fully compatible with podman.
+Do keep in mind, however, that Podman is not fully compatible with `docker-compose`.
 There is a `podman-compose` in the works but it is not yet up to par with `docker-compose`.

 Using rootless containers is pretty straight forward once set up properly.
-The main things we will need are:
+The main things you will need are:
 * a modern 64-bit linux distribution
 * root access to host (for configuration only)
 * `podman`